Michal-Kucera/seat-code-mower/README.md

 - [x] Returns `Bad Request` when trying to create a mower which has the exactly same position as an already existing mower at targeting plateau
 - [x] Returns `Bad Request` when trying to access a mower which doesn't exist or is not associated with a targeting plateau

+### Mower instruction
+- [x] Returns `Bad Request` when trying to move a mower which doesn't exist or is not associated with a targeting plateau
+- [x] Returns `Bad Request` when trying to move a mower out of a range of plateau's size
+- [x] Returns `Bad Request` when trying to move a mower to an exactly same position as another mower has already taken at targeting plateau

 ## Database
 As we want to store states of plateaus as well as mowers between each endpoint's execution, it's been decided to use an H2 in-memory database for this purpose.
 This decision keeps our options open and enables us to make the non-in-memory